 When we do worse than we expected, we usually seem to criticise the situation.
 That’s something completely natural — we want to improve our confidence.

 But what if we did?
-What if we learned to, at least for the start, ignore the situation and look at what we’ve done wrong?
+What if we learned to, at least to start with, ignore the situation and look at what we’ve done wrong?

 If we realise that we can indeed do better (or different) next time, we’re going to improve.
 If we instead conclude that there wasn’t much we could do differently and had no effect on the outcome, we shouldn’t worry.
-Just move on and try to do better next time.
+We should just move on and try to do better next time.

 Exams are an example, at least in my experience.
 We study in our way, we think we’re going to do just fine.
 Come exam time, we’re faced with the pressure of the situation and the pressure of ourselves — so much time went into studying, am I going to fail?
 What’s wrong with me?

 Then we go on to criticise the curriculum, the questions on the exam and the professors.
 When, in reality, we can’t change those things.
 We can’t affect the situation, we can only affect what we do to do the best we can.

 Making ourselves accountable faces us with reality, with a chance to do better next time.
 Making the situation accountable, doesn’t.